patrickfuchs/buildH/README.md

 ## Documentation

-The main documentation can be found on [readthedocs](https://buildh.readthedocs.io/en/latest/index.html) or in the directory [docs](https://github.com/patrickfuchs/buildH/tree/master/docs) of this repository.
+The main documentation can be found on [readthedocs](https://buildh.readthedocs.io/en/latest/index.html).

 ## Contributors